brooklynjared/metamaker/README.md

-# metamaker
+# Metamaker
-Script for entering metadata related to auditioned audio files
+Script for inputing metadata related to auditioned audio files.